liorbenhorin/omni-zmq/README.md

 You should see the sensor data displayed on the server side.
 You can use the arrow keys on the server side to rotate the camera and the focal length slider (or mouse wheel).

+>The example usd file and scripts will demonstrate bi-directional communication with the simulator,
+>It will use ground truth data of a simulated bbox detection of the Nova carter, as well as depth camera.
+>The data is processed inside the container to generate the world position for the center of the detection.
+>This vector is sent back to the simulator to be dispalyed.

+---

 ### Headless / Standalone
 The bridge can work in headless mode for more advanced use cases, like CI/CD, automations etc.